Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.5Location

-Why for a wellness retreat — Buahan, a Banyan Tree Escape, opened in 2022 as Banyan Tree's most architecturally-radical property in Asia.
+Why for a wellness retreat: Buahan, a Banyan Tree Escape, opened in 2021 as Banyan Tree's most architecturally radical property in Asia.
 The premise is simple and unusual: there are no walls, and there are no doors.
-Sixteen Bale villas, each a 90-square-metre open-air pavilion suspended in the canopy of the…
+Sixteen Bale villas, each an open-air pavilion suspended in the canopy of the Buahan valley north of Ubud.
+Open-fire cooking, open-air copper bathtubs, resident healers, and zero glass between you and the jungle.
+It is the bravest booking on this list, and the wrong one for anyone nervous about weather or insects.

 Best room: Bale Sky (the canopy-edge open-air villa with the longest plunge pool view).